moorepants/dissertation/systemidentification.rst

    | Whipple  | 1.8%  |
    +----------+-------+

-The orange lines in Figures :ref:`8 <figACoefficients>` and :ref:`9
-<figBCoefficients>` are that of the L-P model and which allows comparison of
-the results of the canonical identification process with those of the state space identified models.
+The orange lines in Figures :ref:`13.8<figACoefficients>` and :ref:`13.9<figBCoefficients>` are that of the L-P model and which allows comparison of the results of the canonical identification process with those of the state space identified models.
 The L-P model seems be better at fitting the data, especially in the steer acceleration equation, but the large variance in the state space coefficients is still a problem.
 This lends more confidence that that the L-P model is a better model choice than the Whipple and arm model.

 Discussion
 ~~~~~~~~~~